ebillen/oc2go/README.md

 ActivePerl 5.16.3 on Windows.

 The following perl modules should be installed:
-Crypt::SSLeay (install from you distribution, on Windows use ppm to install)
+Crypt::SSLeay (install from your distribution, on Windows use ppm to install)
 Net::OAuth::Simple (use "cpan -i Net::Oauth::Simple" to install)

 Install any other missing perl modules using "cpan -i module-name".